TrevorFlanigan/gitbookTemplate/CLOUDFORMATION.md

 description: Description of Custom AWS Cloudformation Templates
 ---

+Add Custom CFN templates here if you made any.
+Please explain briefly what they do.

 # ☁ AWS CloudFormation Templates

 This template creates SSM Parameters to pass the names of the DynamoDB tables to the Backend ETL.